agrawalpoonam/agarwalpoonam.github.io/_posts/2020-04-25-RSA_easyway.md

         4^11(mod 14) => 2 == B, where (d,N) that is 4^d(mod N) => (11, 14) is
         decription key

-    -   How does it work, there is no magic it is just simple mathematics:
+    -   How does it work, what is the algoritm?
+There is no magic it is just simple
+        mathematics:
         Take two prime numbers (numbers can be hundreds & hundreds digit long), I choose small number (for better explanation) (2,7) where p = 2, q = 7
         -   N = p * q => N = 14